8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 4. Again, in the Advanced tab, click on Change.
 It is in the Virtual memory section.

-Automatically manage paging file size for all drives
+automatically manage paging file size for all drives

 6. Highlight your system drive.
 Customize the initial and maximum size for your virtual memory.

-7. Afterward, click on Set then OK.
+7. Afterward, click on Set, then OK.

 8. Now you need to clear all temporary files.
 Press the Windows + R keys simultaneously.
-It opens Run dialog box.
+It opens the Run dialog box.
 Type temp and press Enter.

 temp